Here are some of Postleaf's most notable features. Continue reading below for more info about each one.

 Third-party widgets can be embedded with ease.
 YouTube videos, Google Maps, Instagram photos, and more.
 For websites that offer oEmbed, content can be inserted by simply pasting a URL into the editor.

 Postleaf automatically generates meta data for you out of the box.
-JSON-LD, OpenGraph, and Twitter Cards are all supported.
-You can even customize each post's metadata if you need to.
+OpenGraph, Twitter Cards, and JSON-LD are all supported.
+You can even customize each post's metadata if you want to.

 Integrated File Manager